Womaneater: Release

-The Woman Eater was released in the UK in April 1958 as Womaneater on an 'unashamedly exploitative double bill with Blonde in Bondage', a Swedish crime drama from 1957.
+Womaneater was released in the UK in April 1958 on, according to Chibnall and McFarlane, an "unashamedly exploitative double bill with Blonde in Bondage", a Swedish crime drama from 1957.
 It was double-billed in the US in July 1959 with The H-Man, a 1958 Japanese science fiction film.

-In the UK, The Woman Eater was given an X-certificate from the British Board of Film Censors (BBFC), which meant it could not be exhibited to people age 16 or younger.
-However, the film appears to have been promoted as a children's movie in the US.
-BoxOffice magazine recommended to exhibitors that they target the film to 'the kiddie matinee in larger houses or the smaller neighbourhoods and drive-ins that draw a large percentage of children'.
+In the UK, Womaneater was given an X-certificate from the British Board of Film Censors (BBFC), which meant it could not be exhibited to people age 16 or younger.
+However, the film appears to have been promoted as a children's movie in the US: BoxOffice magazine recommended to exhibitors that they target the film to 'the kiddie matinee in larger houses or the smaller neighbourhoods and drive-ins that draw a large percentage of children'.

-In Sept.
-1963, Screen Gems syndicated the film to American television stations as part of its "X" package of science fiction and horror films.
+In September 1963, Screen Gems syndicated the film to American television stations as part of its "X" package of science fiction and horror films.

 The film's release in the UK was handled by Eros Films and in the US by Columbia Pictures.
-It was released for home viewing is in the US in a widescreen Region 1 DVD format from Image Entertainment in 2000.
+It was released for home viewing in the US in a widescreen Region 1 DVD format from Image Entertainment in 2000.

-The Woman Eater has been referred to on videos and television programmes a handful of times over the years.
-A DVD 'consisting only of movie trailers', including The Woman Eater, was released in the US under the title 42nd Street Forever, Vol.2: The Deuce in October 2006 and the movie trailer as it appears on the DVD was itself reviewed on the American TV programme The Cinema Snob on 24 August 2013.
-A poster for the film can be found on the DVD Inside the Tower, which was released by Nucleus Films in the UK and world-wide by Odeon Entertainment in 2015.
-An episode of the British TV programme Talkies, called 'Vera Day Presents ...
-Her Life in Film', was telecast on 29 October 2016.